-Final perspective paper - A summary of what was learned and how study abroad affected your experience of learning the material will be turned in after the trip.
+Final paper - A summary of what was learned and how study abroad affected your experience of learning the material.

 Readings:

 Several chapters and papers will be read before we leave for Europe.
 Please review or read the assignments before the class in which they are to be discussed.
 Make note of any questions you may have or items about which you need clarification.
 If these are not answered in the lecture or site visit, then be sure to ask your questions during or after class.